 Many methods of animal remains disposal are governed by individual state or local laws, so part of planning in advance includes investigating laws in your location.
 For example, some counties prohibit the burial of pets in backyards or the scattering of pet cremains.
 A local animal shelter or veterinarian will be able to help navigate the legal landscape.

 - Communal Cremation: The remains of the cat are cremated along with other deceased pets and disposed of according to law.
-Usually, there is no charge for this service.

 Whole Body Burial

 When it comes to burying your pet, you may have the option of burying your cat at home or in a pet cemetery.